remarcmij/JavaScript2_examples/week2/bookshop/README.md

 Assume the following:

-- The VAT on books is 6%.
+- The BTW on books is 6%.
-- The regular VAT is 21%.
+- The regular BTW is 21%.
 - Euro-to-dollar exchange rate: 1.17

 Exercise questions:

 1. What is the total Euro price incl.
-VAT and excl.
-VAT?
+BTW and excl.
+BTW?
 2. If these items could be bought tax free, what would be the total price in US dollars?